dojo/routing/README.md

 	}
 ];

-// Using router.link to generate a link for an outlet 'foo', will use the default 'bar' value router.link('foo')
+// Using router.link to generate a link for an outlet 'foo'; will use the default 'bar' value router.link('foo')
 ```

-A default route can be specified using the optional configuration property `defaultRoute` which will be used if the current route doesn't match an existing.
+A default route can be specified using the optional configuration property `defaultRoute`, which will be used if the current route does not match a registered route.
 Note there can only be one default route configured otherwise an error will be thrown.

 #### Registering Additional Routes